OpenInternAI/OpenIntern/CODE_OF_CONDUCT.md

-# Open Intern: Code of Conduct
+# Open Intern - Code of Conduct

 ## Introduction
 At Open Intern, we are committed to fostering a welcoming, respectful, and inclusive environment for all contributors, users, and stakeholders.
 This Code of Conduct outlines our expectations for behavior and the consequences of unacceptable conduct.